dnltsk/intellij-geocoding-plugin/README.md

 # IntelliJ Geocoding Plugin

-This plugin is made for engineers who have to work with spatial data.
+This Plugin is made for engineers who have to work with spatial data.
 You can replaces address names with its coordinates (Geocoding) and vice versa (Reverse Geocoding).
-It makes it easy to generate test data or resolve coordinates to its addresses within your IntelliJ Editor.
+It enables you to generate test data quickly or resolve coordinates to its addresses within your IntelliJ Editor.

-After you installed it you have a new action group _Geocoding_ inside your _Refactoring_ context menu.
+After you installed it you have a new action group **Geocoding** inside your **Refactoring** context menu.

 ![Geocoding Context Menu](src/main/resources/META-INF/context-menu.png)